MFlores01/airepublic_project1_submission/README.md

 This model is a fine-tuned version of gemma-2b-it for mental health counseling conversations.
 It was fine-tuned on the "Amod/Mental Health Counseling Conversations dataset", which contains dialogues related to mental health counseling.
 Access the dataset through this link: https://huggingface.co/datasets/Amod/mental_health_counseling_conversations

+# Repository Info
+This repository contains two Jupyter notebooks demonstrating how to fine-tune a large language model (LLM) using the Hugging Face Transformers library, followed by a notebook that performs inference with the fine-tuned model.
+This project is part of the activities for Week 2 of the AI Republic's AI Bootcamp.

+# Notebooks
+### 1. Fine-tuned LLM Model (Gemma)
+* Notebook Name: `3_Finetuninng_Gemma_2b_it_MentalHealth.ipynb`
+* Description: This notebook shows you through the procedure of fine-tuning a pre-trained LLM on a custom dataset.
+It includes:
+  * Loading a pre-trained model and tokenizer
+  * Preparing the dataset for training
+  * Fine-tuning the model
+  * Uploading the model in HuggingFace
+  * Evaluation Metrics

+### 2. Inferenced Fine-tuned Model
+* Notebook Name: `4_Inferencing_Finetuned_Model.ipynb`
+* Description: In this notebook, you will use the fine-tuned model to make responses.
+It includes:
+  * Loading the fine-tuned model and tokenizer
+  * Preparing input data for inference
+  * Running inference and displaying results

 # Use Cases